-Land taxation was the most important source of government revenue in Qing China as well as in Tokugawa Japan.
-Both economies depended heavily on small-scale, labor intensive agriculture.
-In Japan, the fiscal base was measured in rice, the primary staple crop nationwide.
+Land taxation was the most important source of government revenue in both Qing China and Tokugawa Japan.
+Both economies depended heavily on small-scale, labor-intensive agriculture.
+Every land-holding household was obligated to pay the land tax, the amount of which was determined based on the size and quality of the land the family held (Ch'u, 1962; Nakane and Oishi, 1990).
+In the case of Japan, the fiscal base was measured in rice, the primary staple crop nationwide.
 Fields, forests, residential lands, mines, and fishing grounds were also assessed and taxed in terms of rice (Nishikawa, 1985, 23-24).
 If rice were not the main crop cultivated, then part of the tax would be levied in cash at a conversion rate set by the lord.

 By contrast, regional diversity necessitated the denomination and collection of taxes in a variety of crops and metals in China.
-While most taxes had been monetized by the 17th century, Chinese peasants still paid part of their land taxes in kind, which, depending on the region, could be rice, wheat, millet, barley, sorghum, beans, or other staple crops.
+Although most taxes had been monetized by the 17th century, the peasants still had to pay part of their land taxes in kind, which, depending on the region, could be rice, wheat, millet, barley, sorghum, beans, or other staple crops.
 Furthermore, it was common for the portion of the land tax denominated in silver to be paid in copper coins when and where silver was scarce (Ch'u, 1962).
 In such cases, commutation rates were set by magistrates based on local conditions.
-This high heterogeneity created great difficulties for the imperial court to monitor the over-collection of taxes by local state agents (Ch'u, 1962; Zelin, 1984).
+This high heterogeneity created great difficulties for the imperial court to monitor the over-collection of taxes by the county administration (Ch'u, 1962; Zelin, 1984).

-In addition, the use of the village contract system (murauke) in Japan further reduced agency costs for its rulers.
-Under this system, the ruler levied the land tax on each village based on the village's total assessed yield.
-Village leaders were in charge of assigning and collecting taxes from individual households and transfer the sum to the magistrate.
+In Qing China, the primary unit of taxation was the household, whereas in Tokugawa Japan, it was the village instead of the household.
+Under the village contract system (murauke), the Japanese rulers levied the land tax on each village based on its total assessed yield.
+Village leaders were in charge of assigning and collecting taxes from individual households and transferring the sum to the magistrate.
 Moreover, households in the same village were made collectively responsible for the payment of taxes.
-This arrangement reduced the frequency of contact between the magistrate and individual peasants, and therefore limited the opportunities for tax officials to abuse power.
-Indeed, the magistrate rarely showed up in the villages except during the annual inspections, and villages retained a high degree of autonomy in running their affairs (Walthall, 1991).
+This arrangement reduced the frequency of contact between the magistrate and individual peasants and, therefore, limited the opportunities for tax officials to abuse power.
+Indeed, the magistrate rarely showed up in the villages except for annual inspections, and villages retained a high degree of autonomy in running their affairs in Japan (Walthall, 1991).